bioinformed/glu-genetics/docs/glossary.rst

   completion rate
-    For a set of genotype data (either by SNP or for a single individual), the percentage of genotypes completed successfuly compared to genotypes attempted.
+    For a set of genotype data (either by SNP or for a single individual), the percentage of genotypes completed successfully compared to genotypes attempted.

   dbSNP identifier